 (Chairperson)

-Susie is a clinical psychologist and has worked in applied psychology for several years with children, young people and families.
-She has previously worked as a researcher for a children’s charity and as a behavioural therapist with children with autism on home intervention programmes.
+Susie is a Clinical Psychologist and has worked in applied psychology for several years with children, young people and families.
+She has previously worked as a researcher for a children’s charity and as a behavioural therapist with autistic children on home intervention programmes.

 Matthew Day

-Having worked with adults on the autistic spectrum since 1991, Matthew is currently the service coordinator for Number 6, Autism Initiatives.
-He has previously served as treasurer on the board of Changes Community Project (an East Lothian mental health charity).
-Matthew has had extensive training in autism, mental health and managing challenging services, and has a diploma in employment law
+Having worked with autistic adults since 1991, Matthew is currently the Service Coordinator for Number 6, Autism Initiatives.
+He has previously served as Treasurer on the board of Changes Community Project (an East Lothian mental health charity).
+Matthew has had extensive training in autism, mental health and managing challenging services, and has a diploma in employment law.

 Chris Brown